martinpflaum/pytexmd/docs/source/index.rst

-Welcome To Pytexmd'S Documentation!
+Welcome To PyTeXmd'S Documentation!
 ===================================
-Pytexmd is a Python designed to translate LaTeX documents to markdown myst and html.
+PyTeXmd is a Python designed to translate LaTeX documents to markdown myst and html.
 It provides utilities for filtering content, loading files, and integrating with Sphinx documentation.
 The aims to streamline workflows involving Markdown and LaTeX, making it easier to automate document generation, conversion, and integration with Python projects.

 Installation
 ------------